giantswarm/konfigure/README.md

   --namespace giantswarm
 ```

+The `--raw` flag can be passed to skip wrapping the results into a respective `ConfigMap` and `Secret` manifest.
+In that
+case the `--name` and `--namespace` flags are ignored / not required.
+This mode can be used to use the resulting
+configuration files for any purposes.

 ### The Konfiguration Schema

 A Konfiguration schema is a combination of configuration layers and variables on how to render almost any structure.